isomerpages/imh-smhc/pages/Posters.md

 2. Author’s/authors’ name(s) should be in bold.
 The name of the presenting author should be underlined.
 The presenting author need not be the first author.
 3. Affiliation(s) of author(s) should be in italic.

-All texts should be in Calibri, font size 35.
-Font size may be adjusted to allow for sufficient space.
-Please ensure that the words and pictures on the poster can be easily viewed and read.
+All texts should be in Calibri, font size 35.&nbsp;Font size may be adjusted to allow for sufficient space.
+Please ensure that the&nbsp;words and pictures&nbsp;on the poster can be easily viewed and read.

 **Poster Specifications:**